sz3lbi/TWRepetitiveUpcomingAttacks/README.md

 # TWRepetitiveUpcomingAttacks
- Userscript for "Tribal Wars" generating a list containing village coordinates and amount of attacks heading from it.
-Runnable in upcoming attacks overview.
+TWRepetitiveUpcomingAttacks allows you to count repetitive upcoming attacks from every upcoming attacks overview.
+After pressing the button which is placed above the table, it generates a list which contains attacking village coordinates and amount of attacks heading from it.

+In theory script should work with any language version of "Tribal Wars" game.